AndyNguyen1121School/uci-gdim33-s25-weekly-activities-AndyNguyen/README.md

 2. If 2 alpha values are multiplied together, the result will be more translucent unless both alpha values are 1.
 If a value is less than one, then the result will be more transparent.

-3. The shader gets the UV values from the BaseMap.
-The texture map has coordinates that represent the UVs.
+3. The shader gets the UV values from mesh vertices.
+This tells you where in the texture should map onto the model.

 4. I don't understand what the different blend modes mean but I find the concept very interesting and I am excited to learn more.